apache/apex-core/docs/application_packages.md

 package configuration in the conf directory, from launch time defines, etc), the precedence of sources, from highest to lowest, is as follows:

-1. Launch time defines (using -D option in CLI, or the POST payload with the Gateway REST API’s launch call)
+1. Launch time defines (using -D option in CLI)
 2. Launch time specified configuration file in file system (using -conf option in CLI)
-3. Launch time specified package configuration (using -apconf option in CLI or the conf={confname} with Gateway REST API’s launch call)
+3. Launch time specified package configuration (using -apconf option in CLI)
 4. Configuration from \$HOME/.dt/dt-site.xml
 5. Application defaults within the package as META-INF/properties-{appname}.xml